-This year, I made a really cute printable and I plan to print it out and hang it on the fridge.
-I’m also going to share it with you so that you can print your own!
+This Bucket List Printable would be great to hang on the fridge so that I don’t forget.
+I’m also sharing it with you so that you can print your own!

 Now, I am really big on list-making and I’m also really big on big lists!
 I always tend to have too much.
 My original Bucket List wouldn’t fit on the type of printable I wanted to make, so I condensed it down.
 The good news is that if I finish the first one, I can always make a new one with all of the things I left out!
 You can do that too and it doesn’t have to be fancy.
 A piece of paper with a list you can check off will do.
 Just make sure you put it where you can see it and don’t leave it in your notebook like me. : )

 My original Christmas Bucket List consisted of 14 items.
 Those are:

 Watch Christmas movies and drink hot chocolate.
 I know this is a given for most of us, but I wanted to start with something I knew we would accomplish!
 I hate having a list and not getting to check anything off of it.
 This way, I get one big checkmark for sure!!

 Sing Christmas carols.
 Who am I kidding?
 This happens even when it’s not Christmas-time!!